soz-live/soz-live.github.io/index.md

 - [For Users](/users.html)
 - [For Coders](/coders.html)

-For all other documentation, including Class information, refer to the [Docs](/docs.html) page.
+For all documentation, including Class information, refer to the [Docs](/docs.html) page.